westpole/react-env-setup/README.md

 - [ ] Add react international package

-- [ ] Investigate on how to monitor Reducers in dev environment (log state history).
-More on Redux docs in recipes section.

 - [ ] use local-storage service (code base) to save UI user settings

-- [ ] set GIT commit to rely on coverage level

 - [ ] add integration